24spl2/LitBunny/README.md

 Together a really cool effect is made!
 Reproducing historical code is a very fascinating way to be in the footseps of famous coders!

 Here is what is looks like: https://drive.google.com/file/d/1-vLDLPXv_Jyb6CxPga-lg4sFHf4GHjCB/view?usp=sharing

+//Snail and Cow.cpp are from class 371 with Jim Bern at Williams College